Bicing: Usage statistics

 Each individual bike is used between 10 and 15 times a day.
 More than 95% of rides in the system are shorter than 30 minutes.
 When a bicycle is returned, a user must wait 10 minutes before taking another one.
 Although there were over 90,000 registered users in September 2007 only one third of them used the system on a regular basis.
 As of November 2007 the system had been used more than 2,750,000 times, representing 8,000,000 km of travel.

 Planned future expansion

 The bike-sharing system was received by residents with great enthusiasm, covering approximately 70% of the city area, including Ciutat Vella, the Eixample and some parts of Sant Martí and Gràcia.
 However, stations have not been placed in areas where the grade is greater than four percent, such as the hilly areas of Montjuïc and Tibidabo.
 Several neighboring cities have asked for the service to be extended to their cities as well, and studies are underway on how to implement this for the wider metropolitan area.

+A parallel bike-sharing service, Ambici (stylized AMBici) was implemented in January 2023, serving the cities of Badalona, Castelldefels, Cornellà de Llobregat, Gavà, El Prat de Llobregat, Esplugues de Llobregat, l'Hospitalet de Llobregat, Molins de Rei, Sant Boi de Llobregat, Sant Feliu de Llobregat, Sant Joan Despí, Santa Coloma de Gramenet, and Viladecans.
+It is expected that, in 2029, both services unite.

 In 2019 the network started a large 7,000 bike expansion with pedal assisted bikes from Canadian firm PBSC.